Frequently Asked Questions About Postpartum Depression & Related Illnesses

 What if I only feel bad (depressed, sad, anxious) right before or during breastfeeding but I feel perfectly fine at all other times?

-You may have something called dysphoric milk-ejection reflex.
+You may have something called dysphoric milk-ejection reflex or DMER.
 For more on this, read For Moms Who Feel Bad Before Breastfeeding, This May Be Why.

 Is it normal to have setbacks?
 I was doing really well and then I slipped backwards.
 I’m worried I’m never going to get better.

 It’s VERY common to have setbacks.
-I probably hear about this more than any other issue related to recovery.
+We probably hear about this more than any other issue related to recovery.
 Many women experience periods of feeling better only to slide backwards a bit.
 That’s all part of the recovery process, so don’t give up!
 Even during a setback you’re still on your way to a full recovery.
-For more on this, read:
+Read these stories to help understand setbacks and how to get past them:

 How Recovery from Postpartum Depression is like Playing Chutes & Ladders